Getting StartedBuild an Extension

 Framework Support

-Native adapters for Vue, React, Svelte, and vanilla JavaScript.
+Native adapters for Vue, React, Svelte, Nuxt, and vanilla JavaScript.

 Easy Distribution